 Now what to do with your slots?

-While we have talked about good and bad choices for Utility Enchantments, there are only five or six slots to fill.
+While we have talked about the different types of Utility Enchantments, there are only five or six slots to fill.
 So decisions need to be made carefully.
 Let’s first cover the most obvious thing when it comes to the slots: Enchantments of the same type stack.
 Slotting one Radiant will net you Gold, slotting two will net you even more.
 In some cases it nonetheless makes more sense to pick a healthy mix of different Enchantments.
-Here are your typical scenarios:

 The best mix of Utility Enchantments for group play depends on your role.
-Since Fey Blessings, Dragon’s Hoards and Quartermasters only proc off actual kills, support classes get little out of them in dungeons and are probably better off slotting Darks, or even Radiants.
-If you’re more of a damaging type then you have more options and pretty much can go with whatever you’re using in solo.
+Since Fey Blessings, Dragon’s Hoards and Quartermasters require you to actually kill stuff, support classes get little out of them in dungeons and are probably better off slotting Darks, or even Radiants.
+If you’re more of a damaging type then you can pretty much go with whatever you’re using in solo.